War: The Reality Behind the Rose-Colored Glasses

 The Constitutional Crossroads

-The very language used to describe the conflict is in a state of chaos.
-During a heated exchange at Monday’s briefing, a reporter asked, “If we are bombing a sovereign nation’s capital and its Supreme Leader is dead, how is this not a war?”
+When a reporter asked, “If we are bombing a sovereign nation’s capital and its Supreme Leader is dead, how is this not a war?”
 Secretary of War Pete Hegseth leaned into the microphone and flatly answered, “War is hell and always will be.”
-There is a bitter irony in his title alone; just last September, the administration made a show of rebranding the Department of Defense back to the “Department of War,” claiming the old name reflected a history of victory rather than “tepid legality.”
-And, moments later, Speaker Mike Johnson was seen on the Capitol steps correcting a journalist, insisting the strikes were merely a “defensive operation.”
+Matches his new title change from Secretary of Defense.
+Moments later, Speaker Mike Johnson – a constitutional lawyer – was seen on the Capitol steps correcting a journalist, insisting the strikes were merely a “defensive operation.”

-The ‘rose-colored glasses’ of a clean, five-week victory have been ground into the dirt and stained with the blood of the innocent.
-The reality is a regional wildfire that cannot be contained by headlines.
-787 Iranians are reported dead, including the 165 schoolgirls and staff killed in a single missile strike on a girls’ school in Minab – an event so devastating that thousands filled the streets in mourning this week.
+The casualties of the war within just the first few days make it clear, regardless of the legal dancing in D.C., this in fact is a war.
+There is a reason the media has been calling it a war from the beginning, just like Trump and Hegseth.
+787 Iranians are reported dead, including the 168 schoolgirls and 14 staff killed in a single missile strike on a girls’ school in Minab – an event so devastating that thousands filled the streets in mourning this week.
 The toll continues to climb: 12 dead in Israel, 52 in Lebanon, and six American service members lost in these first few days.

 War – what is it good for?
 So far, only the proliferation of grief.
-The glasses haven’t just fallen off; they have been shattered.

-This myopia for the “messy” side of war extends far beyond the immediate casualty lists.
 On Tuesday, U.N. relief chief Tom Fletcher warned of a “daunting” humanitarian fallout, noting that strikes are hitting homes, hospitals, and schools with terrifying frequency.
 The U.N. is now bracing for a regional catastrophe, predicting that the instability in Tehran could trigger large-scale movements of refugees into Pakistan and Afghanistan.
-This is the human cost that isn’t captured in a “surgical strike” headline, yet it is the very reality we are now forced to navigate.

 The Kurdish Strategy: Hope vs. History

 As the air campaign falters in its promise of a quick victory, the administration is shifting its focus to the ground.
 One of the most curious aspects of this operation is the openness of the strategy.
-For years, Trump has mocked his predecessors for “telegraphing” military moves, yet now he is openly announcing the CIA’s plan to have Iranian Kurdish forces enter from the West and Northwest to take over territory.
+For years, Trump has mocked his predecessors for “telegraphing” military moves, yet now he is openly announcing the CIA’s plan to have Kurdish forces enter from the West and Northwest to take over territory.
 Perhaps that’s not accidental.

 The choice of the Kurds also isn’t accidental.
 The Iranian Kurds have been treated horribly by the Islamic Republic for decades, facing systemic marginalization and violent crackdowns – most recently during the 2022 “Woman, Life, Freedom” protests sparked by the death of Jina (Mahsa) Amini.
 Specifically, the Peshmerga (“those who face death”) are a highly organized, veteran paramilitary force.
 They are willing to take this gamble because, for them, the fall of the Islamic Republic isn’t just a political goal – it is a matter of survival for their culture, their language, and their very right to exist without the shadow of state-sanctioned execution.

-However, we’ve worn these glasses before, and they have fallen off and shattered.
-History warns us of a tragic cycle of betrayal.
-Not to the U.S., but the Kurds.
-We saw it in 1975, we saw it in 1991, and we saw it as recently as January 2026, when the Syrian Kurds were essentially pushed aside to integrate with the Syrian government.
-The ‘betrayal’ is the pattern, and it suggests ‘great plans’ are often built on the assumption that convenient allies are disposable once the tactical objective is met.
+The abandonments were big.
+We saw it in 1975, we saw it in 1991, and we saw it as recently as January 2026, when the U.S. looked the other way as the Syrian Kurds – primary allies against ISIS – were forced to dissolve their autonomy and integrate into the Syrian government’s ranks.
+The betrayal is the pattern, and it suggests ‘great plans’ are often built on the assumption that convenient allies are disposable once the tactical objective is met.

 In the 1970s, specifically with the 1975 Algiers Accord, the U.S. and the Shah of Iran used the Kurds as leverage against Saddam Hussein, only to abruptly cut off all aid and leave them to be crushed once a diplomatic deal was reached.
 Henry Kissinger famously dismissed the moral obligation afterward, noting that “covert action should not be confused with missionary work.”